Humans are different from primates. Differences between humans and monkeys. Greater primates or monkeys

 3. Brain size

-Chimpanzee brain from above, from below - human brain
+Chimpanzee brain above, human brain below

 4. Social communication skills